lsst-tstn/tstn-017/index.rst

 The ATMCS and ATPneumatics are both being developed in LabVIEW under a subcontract with CTIO.
 Both CSCs contain a couple of ``.ini`` configuration files that are stored with the main code base.
-Neither CSC accepts a ``settingsToApply`` value to switch between different configurations nor outputs the required events.
+Neither CSC accepts a ``settingsToApply`` value to switch between different configurations, nor outputs the configuration specific events.

 .. _section-non-configurable-cscs: